Riesz summability on boundary lines of holomorphic functions generated by Dirichlet series: Introduction

-exist for almost all $t\in [0,2\pi]$, one may ask, if $P$ converges on the boundary $\T$ and its pointwise limit coincides with $f^{*}$.
-A consequence of the famous Carleson-Hunt theorem indeed shows that for almost every $t\in [0,2\pi[$ we have that
+exist for almost all $t\in [0,2\pi[$, one may ask, if $P$ converges almost everywhere on the boundary $\T$ and if in this case its pointwise limit coincides with $f^{*}$.
+A consequence of the famous Carleson-Hunt theorem indeed shows that for almost every $t\in [0,2\pi[$

-Moreover, it is well-known that there exists a function $f\in H_{\infty}(\D)$, that is uniformly continuous on $\D$, although its Taylor series diverges at certain points of the boundary $\T=\{z\in \C\mid |z|=1\}$.
+On the other hand, it is well-known that there exists a function $f\in H_{\infty}(\D)$, that is uniformly continuous on $\D$, although its Taylor series diverges at certain points of the boundary $\T=\{z\in \C: |z|=1\}$.